These Romanian pretzels or covrigei are one of the most popular Romanian snacks. Cheesy, crunchy, and addictive pastry.

 Instructions

-- Place the flour, baking powder, and salt into the food processor.
+- Make covrigei dough: Place the flour, baking powder, and salt into the food processor.
 Pulse to mix.
 Cut the butter into small cubes and add them to the flour.
 Mix until the mixture resembles streusel.
-Add the egg yolks, sour cream, and crumbled feta and mix to incorporate well.
+Add the egg yolks, sour cream, and crumbled feta and mix to incorporate well.3¾ cups all-purpose flour/ 450 g + 1 teaspoon baking powder + ½ teaspoon fine sea salt + 1 cup unsalted butter/ 250 g + 3 egg yolks + 1 tablespoon sour cream + 7 oz feta cheese/ 200 g

-- Place the pastry onto baking trays lined with baking paper.
+- Brush with egg: Place the pastry onto baking sheets.
 Brush them with the lightly beaten egg and sprinkle them with the seeds of your choice.
-For an even cheesier version, you could sprinkle some of them with some Parmesan as well.
+For an even cheesier version, you could sprinkle some of them with some Parmesan as well.1 egg + caraway seeds or sesame seeds or nigella seeds or Parmesan

-- While one batch is in the oven, cut the second batch, and so on.
-You should have at least 2 baking trays/ cookie sheets, it makes the baking process quicker and easier.
+- Second batch: While one batch is in the oven, cut the second batch, and so on.
+You should have at least 2 baking sheets; it makes the baking process quicker and easier.

-- Leave the pretzels or sticks to cool slightly before you transfer them to wire racks to cool completely.
-If you try to move them immediately after baking, they might break, so better leave them on the tray for about 5 to 10 minutes or so.
+- Cool: Leave the pretzels or sticks to cool slightly before you transfer them to wire racks to cool completely.
+If you try to move them immediately after baking, they might break, so it is better to leave them on the tray for about 5 to 10 minutes or so.

-- They will keep for at least one week in an airtight container (probably longer, if you manage).
+- Storage: They will be fine in an airtight container for at least one week (probably longer if you manage).

 Adina says